pythoninthegrass/python_template/README.md

 By laying the foundation to rapidly implement an idea, can focus on the good bits instead of devops drudgery.

+### Caveat Emptor
+Very little of this gets tested on Windows hosts.
+Windows Subsystem for Linux (WSL) is used where necessary with the default Ubuntu LTS install.

+Be the change et al if Windows is your main and you wanna raise a PR with broad instructions on getting tooling working under Windows (e.g., docker, poetry, playwright.)

 ## Setup
 * Install
     * [editorconfig](https://editorconfig.org/)